chriskrycho/v4.chriskrycho.com/curriculum-vitae.txt

 ---
 Title: Curriculum Vitae
 Subtitle: >
-    I am a senior software engineer focused on web <abbr>UI</abbr>, typography, functional programming--and ethics.
+    I am a senior software engineer focused on web <abbr>UI</abbr>, typography, functional programming—and ethics.
 # Template: formats/resume
 Summary: >
-    I am a senior software engineer focused on web UI, typography, functional programming--and ethics.
+    I am a senior software engineer focused on web UI, typography, functional programming—and ethics.
 You can have my traditional résumé, but this page will tell you a lot more about whether we might work well together.

 ---

 In helping hire people over the last few years, I’ve seen a lot of résumés.
 Even the best of them leave a lot to be desired: they lack context and narrative.
-So if you’d like a traditional résumé for me, you can snag it [here][resume]--but if you’d like a better idea of whether we might work well together, I think you’ll find the rest of this page a lot more helpful.
+So if you’d like a traditional résumé for me, you can snag it [here][resume]—but if you’d like a better idea of whether we might work well together, I think you’ll find the rest of this page a lot more helpful.
 If you're interested, [say hello][email]!

 [resume]: https://f001.backblazeb2.com/file/chriskrycho-com/images/resume.pdf
 [email]: mailto:hello@chriskrycho.com?subject=Read%20your%20CV

-- [<i>About Me</i>](#about-me)--my philosophy of software development and my unusual educational background
+- [<i>About Me</i>](#about-me)—my philosophy of software development and my unusual educational background
     - [Master of Divinity](#masters)
     - [Bachelor of Science in Physics](#undergrad)
-- [<i>My Work</i>](#my-work)--not just where I’ve worked and the tech I used, but what I brought to the table and the difference I made
+- [<i>My Work</i>](#my-work)—not just where I’ve worked and the tech I used, but what I brought to the table and the difference I made
     - [Current (Olo)](#current)
     - [Earlier Work](#earlier-work)
-- [<i>My Projects</i>](#my-projects)--including podcasts I produce, talks I've given, and open-source software I’ve developed or contributed to
+- [<i>My Projects</i>](#my-projects)—including podcasts I produce, talks I've given, and open-source software I’ve developed or contributed to
     - [Podcasts](#podcasts)
     - [Open Source Software](#open-source-software)
         - [TypeScript and Ember.js](#typescript-and-emberjs)